henryjdog/autocar/README.md

-# flycar
+# AutoCar
-Autonomous car for trolling biting flies
+Autonomous car based on Raspberry PI and an off-the-shelf RC car